Changes to or Termination of Accounts

 SMS Guidelines for commercial message originators

 1. The SPAM ACT or THE UNSOLICITED ELECTRONIC MESSAGES ACT.
 One Touch Enterprises Pty Ltd account holders agree to comply with the SPAM ACT or THE UNSOLICITED ELECTRONIC MESSAGES ACT.
-Further One Touch Enterprises Pty Ltd account holders agree to follow the guide produced by the ACA of SPAM ACT: a practical guide for business or The Unsolicited Electronic Messages Act 2007 which state;
+Further, One Touch Enterprises Pty Ltd account holders agree to follow the information guide produced by the ACMA Avoid sending spam or The Unsolicited Electronic Messages Act 2007 which state;

 The three key steps you should follow are: